Cart 0

 • To create a welcoming space where children are free to create and explore

-• Provide high quality, process based, arts education to childre and adults in our community
+• Provide high quality, process based, arts education to children and adults in our community

 • Inspire a lifelong love of art, creativity, and learning